31 Mai 2016

 This is a big safety concern as the households will be compromised by risk of electrical fires and shock.
 Furthermore the power quality of the electrical grid will be compromised by illegal connections that use the wrong equipment.

 Executive Mayor from the City of Cape Town, Patricia de Lille also joined the discussion.
 As a first step towards legal regulations and the improvement of safety, the City of Cape Town presented guidelines on what to consider when installing a solar PV system.
-The brochure can be downloaded on our website.
+These guidelines can be found here.

 While there are compulsory wiring standards for general electrical installations, there is no dedicated national standard for PV installations yet.
 Therefore we herewith give you some pointers when having your first Photovoltaic system installed: